scaleoutsean/awesome-solidfire/README.md

 - SolidFire / Element Software API Reference Guide:
   - HTML: [v12.3](https://docs.netapp.com/us-en/element-software/api/index.html)

+#### API Gateways

+- SolidFire WAC Gateway - a non-trivial proof-of-concept API gateway for ASP.NET and IIS
+  - It can be used for improved RBAC/ABAC.
+See [this](https://scaleoutsean.github.io/2025/07/26/solidfire-windows-admin-center-gateway.html) and [this](https://scaleoutsean.github.io/2025/07/30/solidfire-windows-admin-center-extension.html) post

 #### CLI

-- SolidFire has two CLI's - PowerShell & Python (not really maintained, but good (better!)
+- SolidFire has two CLIs - PowerShell & Python (not really maintained, but good (better!)
 CLIs are now very easy to build with Python)
 - Python CLI: `pip3 install solidfire-cli` (but better build your own)
-- PowerShell: `Install-Module SolidFire.Core` (PS 7 on x64; `SolidFire.Core` has been field-tested and found to work on ARM64, including Linux)
+- PowerShell: `Install-Module SolidFire.Core` (PS 7 on x64; `SolidFire.Core` has been field-tested and found to work on ARM64, including Linux up to PS 7.4)
+  - For PowerShell 7.5 and higher you probably have to [drop the Tools](https://scaleoutsean.github.io/2025/06/29/solidfire-with-powershell-7.html) and fall back to Invoke-RestMethod
+  - Another, unofficial option is to write own CLI or use a CLI that works with a SolidFire API gateways (see "API Gateways" above)

 #### SolidFire/Element Software Development Kits (SDKs)